About Oak Grove

 We are aware that people are often curious about who we are and what we do.
 As Wicca is a mystery tradition there are certain aspects that we do not divulge to the uninitiated, but we can provide answers to some commonly asked questions:

 What kind of people join a Wiccan ritual group?

 Witches!
-Wicked, wicked witches! - Just kidding :) Actually, contrary to some widely held beliefs, most Wiccan groups, including our own, are made up of utterly ordinary people who share an interest in lunar and earth mysteries.
-Our members come from a range of professional backgrounds and we are far from the stereotypical "pagan" that dominates media portrayals of the kind of people interested in magic and Wicca.
+Wicked, wicked witches! - just kidding :) Actually, contrary to some widely held beliefs, most Wiccan groups, including our own, are made up of utterly ordinary people who share an interest in natural magic and earth based spirituality.
+Our members come from a range of professional backgrounds and we are far from the stereotypical "pagan" that dominates media portrayals.

 What is the age range of members of Oak Grove?